Locations:

 Dr. Amdani listens to young patient's heart

-The first comprehensive report from the Advanced Cardiac Therapies Improving Outcomes Network (ACTION) — a collaboration of nearly 60 pediatric cardiology centers across North America — offers unprecedented insights into the evolving landscape of pediatric ventricular assist device (VAD) therapy.
+The first comprehensive report from the Advanced Cardiac Therapies Improving Outcomes Network (ACTION) — a collaboration of nearly 60 pediatric cardiology centers across North America — offers new insights into the evolving landscape of pediatric ventricular assist device (VAD) therapy.
 Drawing from data on more than 1,200 children, this landmark publication in The Journal of Heart and Lung Transplantation highlights both significant progress and persistent challenges in the care of pediatric patients with advanced heart failure.

 Advertisement